qhta/MyLib/Qhta.Conversion/docs/readme.md

 * GuidTypeConverter - The Guid type converter respects the standard formats for this type.
 * ArrayTypeConverter - ArrayTypeConverter operates on a one-dimensional array of elements of the type specified by the ExpectedType property.
 By default, items are separated by spaces.
 If the specified type is a byte array, the conversion method can be changed to Base64Binary or HexBinary.
 * ValueTypeConverter - this class combines the above-mentioned converters.
 When creating a ValueTypeConverter class converter, the expected .NET data type must be provided, and an XSD simple type may be provided.
+* FloatDoubleFormatter - One side double value converter in specific culture.